KeplerC/FogROS2-FT/README.md

 # FogROS2-FT: Fault Tolerance

 This is a meta package that sets up FogROS2-FT.
+The project website can be found [here](https://sites.google.com/view/fogros2-ft).

 ### Download
 To download the repository and all submodules, run: